 We are a development stage company without operations or revenues.
 We are unable to satisfy cash requirements without management's financial support or other funding.
-Our management and certain investors have made \$50,100 of capital contributions to our business.
+Our management and certain investors have advanced \$66,840 in the form of short term loans bearing interest at 2% per annum to our business.
 We anticipate, but have no assurance, that we will meet our cash requirements for the foreseeable future through the financial support of our management.
-Management's capital contributions will be accomplished through interest bearing promissory notes between OUR COMPANY and management.
+Management's capital contributions will be accomplished through interest bearing promissory notes between our company and management.